SoftwareHeritage/swhapguide/SWHAP@Paris.md

 With respect to the human resources, different skills are needed to enact the process.
 Here is a short summary of the involved capabilities.

-- **Collecting**: Searching and receiving historical raw materials.
-Identifying provenance, production date, ownership etc.
+- **Collecting**: Searching and receiving historical raw materials, making them available in a digital format.
 - **Curating**: Organizing the collected material in the digital working environment.
-Registering proper metadata for each artefact.
+Identifying provenance, production date, ownership etc..
 The curation of the source code will require some technical knowledge regarding software versionning systems such as Git (we will further elaborate later in the guide and offer step by step guidance)
 - **Archiving**: Publishing the curated material into digital archives such as Wikimedia and Wikidata.
 - **Presenting**: Narrating the story of the software and presenting collected artefacts to make them accessible to a non technical public.